-- make sure a rack is in the center of your oven and turn on the oven to 350 degrees.
-L
+- Make sure a rack is in the center of your oven and turn on the oven to 350 degrees.

-- ine an 8x8x2 inch metal baking pan with foil.
+- Line an 8x8x2 inch metal baking pan with foil.
 Grease the foil with butter.
 See notes for additional information on using another type of pan.

 - Under cold running water, rinse the raspberries.
 Gently pat dry with paper towels, and leave them on paper towels to finish drying while you make the blondie batter.

-- Cut the 1/2 stick of unsalted butter into pieces.
+- Cut the 1/2 cup (one stick) of unsalted butter into pieces.

 - Over medium low heat in a nonstick saucepan, melt the white chocolate, stirring with a rubber scraper.

-- Once the chocolate is melted, add the 1/2 stick of unsalted butter and stir to combine.
+- Once the chocolate is melted, add the 1/2 cup of unsalted butter and stir to combine.
 Set aside to cool for about 15 minutes.

 - While the chocolate cools, gather the rest of the ingredients you will need.